Emmanuel United Church: George Street United Church

 The church was founded as a Methodist congregation in 1837.
 It was initially housed in a small frame building across the street from the present site.
 In 1843, a second and more sizeable stuccoed timber frame building was erected just south of the earlier church.
-The frame of the original Methodist Meeting House survives as the Heritage Pavillion in Ashburnham Memorial Park beside the Peterborough Museum & Archives.
+The frame of the original Methodist Meeting House survives as the Heritage Pavilion in Ashburnham Memorial Park beside the Peterborough Museum & Archives.

 By 1872 the congregation was in need of a larger space and purchased two lots from William Cluxton to build their new church.
 Construction cost $60,000 and the new George Street Methodist Church was formally dedicated on Christmas Day 1875.
 The tower was completed in 1891.

 From 1907–1910, the Rev. Edwin Arthur Pearson, father of future Prime Minister Lester B. Pearson, was minister and lived in the neighboring manse with his family.

 On June 10, 1925, when the Methodist, Congregational and two-thirds of the Presbyterian Church in Canada amalgamated to form the United Church of Canada, George Street Methodist became George Street United.